Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-• Pumpkin seed has less Sodium.
+• Pumpkin seeds have less sodium.

 Food varieties used in this article are Seeds, pumpkin and squash seeds, whole, roasted, without salt and Rice and vermicelli mix, rice pilaf flavor, unprepared.